chastitywhiterose/Walking-the-Rainbow-Bridge/book/Walking-the-Rainbow-Bridge.md

 I have intentionally held back writing this chapter for months, even though it was on my mind constantly.
 However, just a few days ago, on September 10th, 2025, Charlie Kirk was shot in the neck and died very quickly.
 I just wanted to make sure that before someone shoots me in the neck that I have written what I need to say.
 Every death is a reminder of how short and unpredictable life is.
 Don't wait until it is too late to write the book you have been planning, spend time with your loved ones, and live authentically for what you believe in, even though doing so is probably why someone will shoot you for it.

-# Chaper 17: Blessed are the Peacemakers
+# Chapter 17: Blessed are the Peacemakers

-Right now in September 2025, the world has gone mad on social media with everyone having an opinion on the murder of Charlie Kirk.
+Right now, in September 2025, the world has gone mad on social media, with everyone having an opinion on the murder of Charlie Kirk.
 I have no such opinion about him but I think it is a fine time to remind you why I have been committed to non-violence for many years.
-Therefore, my only statement that I will ever make is that it doesn't matter who Charlie was or whether you like the things he said, the fact is, nobody should be shot just for what they are speaking.
+Therefore, my only statement that I will ever make is that it doesn't matter who Charlie was or whether you like the things he said; the fact is, nobody should be shot just for what they are speaking.

 I didn't know Charlie and I didn't know who he was prior to his being shot on September 10, 2025.
 However, I thought it was quite strange that this one act of murder got so much media attention, even though people are getting shot, bombed, stabbed, or starved to death, including many of those who are innocent and have done nothing wrong.

-Although I didn't know Charlie Kirk personally, I think he had the right idea because he did not commit violence against people but instead he had debates with them and talked about disagreements rather than resorting to violence.
-He talked to people and he said some things that people disagreed with sometimes.
+Although I didn't know Charlie Kirk personally, I think he had the right idea because he did not commit violence against people, but instead he had debates with them and talked about disagreements rather than resorting to violence.
+He talked to people, and he said some things that people disagreed with sometimes.
 After the news broke that he was shot, many people on Facebook, Instagram, and TikTok were celebrating that he was shot and said he deserved it.

-The real tragedy is not the death of Charlie Kirk but instead the death of freedom of speech.
+The real tragedy is not the death of Charlie Kirk but the death of freedom of speech.
 If you kill someone just because you don't like what they said, then the same reasoning could be used to kill you when someone doesn't like what you said.

 Moreover, I think violence is for the weak.
 I think it takes a stronger person to have difficult conversations about areas of disagreement and try to resolve them through peaceful means.
 I personally think that guns, bombs, and all manner of military equipment should be destroyed because nobody should be killing anyone.

 Let me be clear, I understand that others are violent and that they do not follow my philosophy of radical pacifism and peaceful protest.
 I also don't think someone can reach this stage without an evolution in ethics and a strong moral framework based on a solid philosophy or religion.

 To be a peacemaker is to take the hard route, instead of the easy path of violence.
-Living peacefully and resolving conflict takes time, conversations, studying history, reading books, and considering each new issue as they arise.
+Living peacefully and resolving conflicts takes time, conversations, studying history, reading books, and considering each new issue as it arises.

 Charlie was not perfect.
-He was just as flawed as any human is, but he did identify as a Christian and I think he would have understood that violence is not good.
+He was just as flawed as any human is, but he did identify as a Christian, and I think he would have understood that violence is not good.
 Those who call themselves Christians would do well to remember what Jesus said about the importance of being peaceful and non-violent.

 ---